Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Galactic mass decomposition

 Regarding the DM parameters, we adopt the most generous range of priors, i.e. demanding that $\rho_s$ and $r_s$ are non-negative and impose that the scale radius is within the range of available data:

 Since the scale density can generally vary over several orders of magnitude we chose to sample it using a logarithmic variable $\tilde{\rho}_s \equiv \log_{10} \left( \rho_s / M_\odot \s{pc}^{-3} \right)$.
-The 6-dimensional parameter space was then explored according to generalized Gaussian likelihood that is capable of accommodating asymmetric errors of the data.
+The 6-dimensional parameter space was then explored according to the generalized Gaussian likelihood that is capable of accommodating asymmetric errors of the data, $\mathcal{D}$.
 By assuming that the errors follow a split normal distribution one can use the following likelihood function (for details see~\cite{barlow_asymmetric_2003,villani_multivariate_2006}):

-In the first two lines of the above expression $V_{c,i}$ ($K_z,i$) are the binned rotation curve (vertical force) measurements, with total of $N_{V_c}$ ($N_{K_z}$) points, and $\sigma^\pm_{V_c,i}$ ($\sigma^\pm_{K_z,i}$) the corresponding upper/lower error, while $V_c(R_i; \vec{\theta})$ ($K_z(R_i, z_i; \vec{\theta})$) are the predictions of our model at radial distance of the bin $R_i$ (and vertical height $z_i$), given the parameters $\vec{\theta}$.
-Analogously, in the last line of the above expression $\Sigma_\odot$ is the observationally inferred local baryon surface density and $\sigma_{\Sigma_\odot}$ its corresponding standard deviation, while $\Sigma(R_\odot; \vec{\theta})$ is the prediction of our model.
-For the exploration of parameter space we relied on Python implementation of Goodman \& Weare's affine invariant MCMC Ensemble sampler, delivered in \textit{emcee} package~\cite{foreman-mackey_emcee_2013}.
+In the first two lines of the above expression $V_{c,i}$ ($K_{z,i}$) are the binned rotation curve (vertical force) measurements, with total of $N_{V_c}$ ($N_{K_z}$) points, and $\sigma^\pm_{V_{c,i}}$ ($\sigma^\pm_{K_{z,i}}$) the corresponding lower/upper error estimates, while $V_c(R_i; \vec{\theta})$ ($K_z(R_i, z_i; \vec{\theta})$) are the predictions of our model at radial distance of the bin $R_i$ (and vertical height $z_i$) for given parameter vector $\vec{\theta}$.
+Since the observational errors on the circular velocity and vertical force are asymmetric, the upper error $\sigma^+_{V_{c,i}/K_{z,i}}$ should be used if the measured central value is below the theoretical prediction and $\sigma^-_{V_{c,i}/K_{z,i}}$ if it is above.
+In the last line of the above expression $\Sigma_\odot$ is the observationally inferred local baryon surface density and $\sigma_{\Sigma_\odot}$ its corresponding standard deviation, while $\Sigma(R_\odot; \vec{\theta})$ is the prediction of our model.
+For the exploration of parameter space we relied on Python implementation of Goodman \& Weare's affine invariant MCMC Ensemble sampler, delivered in the \textit{emcee} package~\cite{foreman-mackey_emcee_2013}.
 The sampling was done using 200 walkers, where each of them evolved for 20000 steps.
-The first half of each chain was discarded as part of burn-in period.
+The first half of each chain was discarded as part of the burn-in period.